Obscure laws in Singapore

 Cats might make your heart melt, but they could also mean trouble.
 Sadly, these precious furballs aren’t allowed in flats.
 According to HDB, it’s because cats love roaming about and are more difficult to contain within the flat.
 They also shed fur and make caterwauling noises, which are what you might hear at night.

+Flouting the rules can set you back up to $4,000 under the Housing and Development (Animals) Rules Act.
 Not all hope is lost though!
-As cat owners become more aware about sterilisation and responsibility, there’s always a paws-ibility this rule will be lifted in future.
+As cat owners become more aware about sterilisation and responsibility, there’s a paws-ibility this rule will be lifted in future.